From his 'Birdwatch' eyrie we mingle with the Owls, Cockatoos, Lorikeets and Wattlebirds.

 'backside' into a disused wild and bushy flood plain.

 The disused land sparked his imagination and his ambition to acquire it.
-Two-months later after intricate negotiations with agents, lawyers and neighbours and without a penny to his name, he signed the contract of sale.
+Two-months later after intricate negotiations with agents, lawyers and neighbors and without a penny to his name, he signed the contract of sale.
 He purchased the property for 200 pounds.
 It was a sign of the optimism and entrepreneurship to come.

 His father at first considered it a 'foolhardy' acquisition.
 He turned to his mentor Robin Boyd who was head of the Victorian Small Homes Service.
 Boyd gave him some additional drafting work to help meet his mortgage payments.
 Finally, after working round the clock seven days per week he reached breaking point and his father came to his rescue.